‘My ambition was to put the industrial scene on the map’ — A guide to L.S. Lowry

+5. He served as a ‘firewatcher’ in Manchester during the Second World War

 During the Blitz, Lowry volunteered two or three nights a week as a firewatcher on the roof of Manchester department stores such as Debenhams and Lewis’s.
 The destruction wreaked by the Luftwaffe transformed the cityscape, and this was duly reflected in Lowry’s paintings.

 In Saturday Afternoon (1941), a group of local children play a pickup game of football on a spot of land that — until its recent demolition by bombs — had accommodated four streets of terraced houses.

-6. After the Second World War, his art became more upbeat
+6. After the Second World War, Lowry’s art became more upbeat

 While never grim or gritty, Lowry’s scenes of high-density, working-class urban life weren’t particularly light-hearted, either.
 There’s a certain uniformity to his figures and a monotony to their daily grind.
 As Lowry said, ‘I only deal with poverty; always with gloom.
 You'll never see a joyous picture of mine.’
 But following the Second World War, the mood of his paintings began to shift.

 In Procession in South Wales, Whit Monday, he takes as his subject an annual walk marking the Christian holiday of Pentecost Monday.